 Probably the most simple grid is the manuscript grid or blocks grid.
 The structure takes up most of the canvas in a rectangular fashion.
 This type of grid is commonly seen in books or printed collateral of multiple pages.
 It has a primary structure.
 The text block and the margins that define its position on a page, as well as a secondary structure that defines other essential details.
 There is a running header and footer as well as a specific spot for page numbers or footnotes if appropriate.

 With such a large area for text, a designer must care to use it wisely and retain a highly legible structure.
-When using spreads it’s important to retain balance or asymmetry when viewing a page next to another.
-The size of type, as well as the leading all, play an important role in the design within the manuscript grid.
+When using spreads it's important to retain balance or asymmetry when viewing a page next to another.
+The size of type, as well as the leading all, plays an important role in the design within the manuscript grid.

 A column based grid expands on a manuscript grid by introducing vertically spaced sections inside the main content area.
 Columns can be spread across the content area equally or divided in thirds or any other fashion that may presume to appeal to the designer.
 The width of the column typically depends on the running text type.
 If there are a lot of widows or line breaks the column size may need to increase in width and or type size increased or decreased.
 There are a lot of factors to consider when setting up a column layout.
 These grids are great for outlines, articles, newspapers and more.

 Modular grids are often introduced on complex projects which include a lot of images and text on a particular canvas.
 Newspapers or abstract article layouts use this approach to offer alternative approaches to design.
 I defined earlier what a module is.
 These are heavily repeated in this type of grid.
 Determining the width and height depends on a lot of factors ranging from image sizes and proportional to the length of the smallest paragraph in your project.
-Even projects with simple informational needs or single pages can be built using a rigid modular grid, adding additional meaning of order, clarity, and modernism.
+Even projects with simple informational needs or single pages can be built using a rigid modular grid, adding the additional meaning of order, clarity, and modernism.

 Some projects require a grid that doesn’t fit into any type of category.
 Hierarchical grids rely heavily on the content rather than the grid itself.
 Information that needs to be displayed in a particular way dictates how the grid is displayed.
-In web design this is a common approach as many websites you visit all utilize different types of grids to show content effectively.
+In web design, this is a common approach as many websites you visit all utilize different types of grids to show content effectively.
 Every website strives to produce rich content and in doing so they will design in such a way to make it easiest to see the most relatable content to you first.
-A common approach in web design is to have a dedicated header and footer of a page with a main content area and a second content area ( e.g. a sidebar).
-This type of grid, whether its used to build books, posters, or websites, is an organic approach to the way information and the elements you see are ordered that still holds all the parts together.
+A common approach in web design is to have a dedicated header and footer of a page with the main content area and a second content area ( e.g. a sidebar).
+This type of grid, whether it's used to build books, posters, or websites, is an organic approach to the way information and the elements you see are ordered that still holds all the parts together.

 Breaking the grid

 It’s almost a fact that when using a grid there will come a time where you will be forced to break it.
-Doing so may seem like a failure but in reality this provides an organic visual to the user.
+Doing so may seem like a failure but in reality, this provides an organic visual to the user.
 This humanist approach may attract attention in a way that is positive.